I'm a Celebrity...Get Me Out of Here! (British TV series): New South Wales, Australia (2003–2019, 2022–present)

 Since the second series the following year, the programme has been filmed around Springbrook National Park, near Murwillumbah, New South Wales, Australia.
 The camp and filming studios are located in Dungay on Creek Road.
+The area is on the edge of a site that is technically classified by the local council as a lowland subtropical rainforest, rather than a jungle as referred to in the show.
 For the fifth series in 2005, there were reportedly plans to relocate the show to the coastal town of Cardwell in Queensland; however, this did not happen owing to logistical problems and time constraints in building the new set and required infrastructure.

 Inside the entrance to the filming location is an open area allocated to buildings which accommodate on-site medical facilities, containers for the storage of props, and other backstage facilities.
 Families and friends of the celebrities are housed here each morning during evictions.
 From this area, a restricted access road climbs to the site of the studios.
 The road then descends into a valley via four-wheel drive access to the set of the show.
+The camp is connected to the studio building via a series of suspension bridges and a drawbridge, the latter of which was installed after contestants from the second series left camp in protest over the small amount of food they received after a trial.
+A retractable canopy positioned high above the central part of camp can be used to protect the contestants and filming equipment from rainfall but is not completely weatherproof.
+It is also used to facilitate the delivery of food that is won in bushtucker trials.
+Some of the scenery in camp is artificial but was designed to blend into the natural environment, e.g. a rock wall that is used to conceal cameras and other production equipment, an area with a pond and a small pump-powered waterfall feature.